International Day of Happiness, March 20

 4. I stay fresh.
 As Zig Ziglar said, “if you’re ripe, you’re a’rottnin’, but if you’re green, you’re a’growin’.
 I do this with a constant thirst for learning new things, traveling to new places, experiencing new opportunities, and going to beach festivals.

 6. I stay resilient.
-I accept that worrying never helps.
-I don’t let adversity get me down, but rather spend my time trying to overcome them.
+I accept that worrying never helps. (think you’ll enjoy this http://bringinghopeandhappiness.com/dont-worry-be-happy/ ) I don’t let adversity get me down, but rather spend my time trying to overcome them.

 7. I have relationships.
-I do this through church, through meeting new people at social events, and perhaps with my greatest relationship, through my faith.
+I do this through my faith, through meeting new people at social events, and perhaps with my greatest happiness, through my travel.